Transaction Flow

 Example: Image Offer with Previews

-Section titled “Design Rationale”This follows the universal content marketplace pattern:
+Section titled “Design Rationale”This follows the universal content exchange pattern:

 - Shutterstock: